 The attraction of this strategy to the chartist who believes that the Nifty50 5,600 level is a critical resistance level is the return on offer.
 With 10 days to expiry at the Nifty50 level of 5450, i.e. 150 points below resistance, the knock-in is worth 13.83 so if the Nifty50 did rise to 5,600 and collapse back below 5,500 at expiry then this strategy generates a profit of 86.17, a percentage return over 10 days of 623%.

 Figures 4 & 5 show the barrier and strike pitched at the same level of 5,600.
 If there was ever a strategy designed for a specific speculator then this bet has to be it.
 If the barrier (and strike) is pitched on a level of resistance the bet could simply be expounded as:”Will the resistance level hold (if hit)?”.
-So up-and-in binary put options (K=B) is firstly a speculative decision on whether the Nifty50’s are rising to the resistance/barrier/strike at 5,600, with a conditional punt that should it do so, then the resistance level will hold and the Nifty50 will be below 5,500 at the expiry of the up-and-in binary put.
+So the down and in binary put (K=B) is firstly a speculative decision on whether the Nifty50’s are rising to the resistance/barrier/strike at 5,600, with a conditional punt that should it do so, then the resistance level will hold and the Nifty50 will be below 5,500 at the expiry of the up and in binary put.